 1 1/2 pounds of local hot or mild Italian pork or chicken sausage, packed in bulk or squeezed out of the casings

-5 Bosc pears (or Granny Smith, Honeycrisp, or McIntosh apples), peeled, cored and chopped
+5 Bosc or local pears (or local Granny Smith, Honeycrisp, or McIntosh apples), peeled, cored and chopped

 2 Tbsp. minced fresh sage leaves (or an equivalent amount of Bell’s Turkey Seasoning)

 1 1/2 cups organic or homemade vegetable. chicken or turkey broth

 Saute the chopped celery and onions in the melted butter.
 When the vegetables are limp, add the sausage and continue to cook until the sausage has browned.
 Blend the cooked sausage mixture in a large bowl with the other stuffing ingredients.
 Blend well.
 Bake in the turkey or in two 13- by 9-inch buttered baking pans.
 Cover the pans with foil and bake in a preheated 425-degree oven for 20 minutes, uncover and bake 10 minutes more to brown.